 Consequently, it’s easy to fall into a trap: you’re liable to think that the bandwidth portion of your cloud computing bill is simply just the cost of doing business.

-However, it’s important to recognize that, especially for network-intensive applications – e.g. video and audio streaming, real-time communication, IoT, web crawling – bandwidth costs can be substantial, perhaps even making up a majority of your cloud computing costs.
+However, it’s important to recognize that, especially for network-intensive applications – e.g. video and audio streaming, gaming, real-time communication, IoT, web crawling – bandwidth costs can be substantial, perhaps even making up a majority of your cloud computing costs.
 And since you’ll often see bandwidth costs phrased as pennies per GB, you might dismiss this cost as negligible.
 You’re liable to overlook bandwidth costs until your app has reached a consequential scale, when you suddenly find that all those pennies really add up.

 DigitalOcean has proven especially popular with companies developing network-intensive apps because we charge only ~10-20% of what other clouds do for bandwidth.
 The savings can easily add up to hundreds of thousands or even millions of dollars for apps that require large scale.